sashafirsov/wc-in-aem/README.md

 * ui.content: contains sample content using the components from the ui.apps
 * ui.tests: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
 * ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
-* ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
+* ui.frontend: dedicated front-end build mechanism (Web Components project)

 ## How to build